Triad Center: 1999 shooting incidents

-On 14 January 1999, 24-year-old De Kieu Duy entered the center's broadcast house and began shooting.
+On 14 January 1999, 24-year-old De Kieu Duy, armed with an 9mm handgun, entered the center's broadcast house and began shooting.
 She fired numerous rounds in the building's lobby, injuring the building manager.
 She then rode the elevator to the upper floors where she fatally shot 30-year-old Anne Sleater, an AT&T employee.
 Sleater's co-worker, Ben Porter, then wrestled Duy to the ground, ending the shooting spree.
-Duy was later found mentally incompetent to stand trial and is currently housed in the Utah State Hospital.
+Duy was later found mentally incompetent to stand trial and as of May 2020 is still housed in the Utah State Hospital.

 Three months later, a second shooting, one block away, at the LDS Church Family History Library, led to the Triad Center being evacuated.
 During that shooting, a truck with a suspicious note was found parked near the Triad Center, and fears arose that the shooter or a possible accomplice had planted a bomb in the truck.
 Later that afternoon, Salt Lake City Police Department detonated an explosive charge attached to the truck, gaining access to its cargo.
 Inside, two 55 USgal drums, one empty and one containing gasoline, were found.
 It was later learned the truck driver and his cargo were not related to the shooting, and it was just a case of being in the wrong place at the wrong time.